Citation for this page in APA citation style. Close

 Art Hobson is a professor emeritus of physics at the University of Arkansas.

-His Tales of the Quantum aims to clarify the relationship between the wave and particle aspects of quantum objects (wave-particle duality), to defend the fundamental randomness in quantum processes (ontological chance), explain how something can be in two places at the same time (but only statistically as Albert Einstein saw), and to understand quantum jumps (which Erwin Schrödinger famously denied along with the existence of spatially localized point particles).
+The book aims to clarify the relationship between the wave and particle aspects of quantum objects (wave-particle duality), to defend the fundamental randomness in quantum processes (ontological chance), explain how something can be in two places at the same time, and to understand quantum jumps (which Erwin Schrödinger famously denied along with the existence of spatially localized point particles).

-In Tales Hobson also discusses the problem of measurement from the decoherence point of view, in which "nothing ever happens" without a "collapse" of the universal wave function.
+In Tales, Hobson also discusses the problem of measurement from the decoherence point of view, in which "nothing ever happens" without a "collapse" of the universal wave function.
 Decoherentists sometimes describe the problem of measurement as "never seeing any macroscopic superpositions."

-Hobson also tackles the difficult problem of macroscopic irreversibility (the increase in global entropy demanded by the second law of thermodynamics) with the assumed microscopic reversibility of atomic and molecular collisions.
+Hobson tackles the difficult problem of macroscopic irreversibility (the increase in global entropy demanded by the second law of thermodynamics) with the assumed microscopic reversibility of atomic and molecular collisions.

 Like Schrödinger (and Einstein), Hobson decides in the "particles or fields" debate on the side of fields only.
 This is of course Einstein's dream of a "unified field theory "and Steven Weinberg's "dream of a final theory" (of fields).
 Particles are "singularities" that only appear to be discrete objects in what is actually a continuous field.
-Hobson published a paper in the American Journal of Physics in 2013 entitled "There Are No Particles, There Are Only Fields," reminiscent of Schrödinger's similar 1952 papers - Are There Quantum Jumps?, Part I and Part II.

 Hobson reflects on Einstein's concern in the 1935 Einstein-Podolsky-Rosen paradox that physics should describe an objective local reality, rather than the "nonlocality" found in the experimental confirmation in recent decades of what Einstein called "spooky action at a distance."
 Entangled particles apparently show faster-than-light influences between one experiment and a second experiment in a distant "spacelike" separation.
 Einstein's 1905 special relativity showed that no "causal" effects can connect events outside one another's light cones.